How it works

 requirements = Path("requirements.txt").read_text(encoding="utf-8")

-result = scanner.scan(requirements)
+result = engine.scan(requirements)

-if result.get("severity") in {"high", "critical"}:
+if result.severity in {"high", "critical"}:

 raise SystemExit("Blocked: potential ai supply chain attack indicators in manifest")